34 35th St., Unit 26, Brooklyn, NY, 11232

 Tasks may include:

-- the maintenance and expansion of Eyebeam's relationship to the press
+- the fortification of Eyebeam's relationship to the press

-- social media to connect to our audiences
+- the continual maintenance social media to connect to our audiences

-- cultivation of our alum and supporter lists through emails
+- cultivation of our alum and supporter lists through creative email marketing

 - creating content (recorded interviews and blogposts) about Eyebeam's incredible roster of current residents and alums.